helios1101/HacktoberFest_20/Task2/README.md

 ## Final but Important Steps

 1. In the repository there is a file `Contributors.md`.
-2. You need to simply add your `username` and your github page link adjacent to it and create a pull request.
+2. You need to simply add your `Name` and `your github page link` adjacent to it and create a pull request.
 (Make sure you're ading only two fields in the `contributors.md` file)
-3. We'll be accepting your pull request as soon as possible!
+3. Send a PR with `Task-2-yourUserName` and wait for it to get merged.
+We'll be accepting your pull request as soon as possible!

 ## Kudos!!
 You've successfully made a beautiful looking website for yourself and have learnt Git and GitHub upto a good level.